Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: SIMULATIONS

 \section{SIMULATIONS}

-In order to evaluate the effectiveness of the proposed R-QIM scheme, simulations are divided into three parts: i) The usability of the HS method in \cite{Guan_2020}. ii) The comparison between R-QIM and HS on the capacity and fidelity. iii) The impact of parameters of R-QIM.
-The setups in these experiments are summarized as follows.
+To evaluate the effectiveness of the proposed R-QIM scheme, the simulations are divided into three parts: i) Usability of the HS method in \cite{Guan_2020}. ii) Comparison between R-QIM and HS in terms of capacity and fidelity. iii) Impact of R-QIM parameters.